Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 Hercules Baboon, African Goliath

-It could be possible that H. hercules is simply a northern variant of H. gigas.
+In fact, it could be likely that H. hercules is simply a varient of H. gigas.

 Hysterocrates